Vittozich/react-test-app/README.md

 This is site with json examples for working with API whithout backend
 <hr>

-Simple method work with API is axios
+Simple method work with API is `axios`

     npm i axios

-To use axios in code should:
+To use `axios` in code should:

 `componentDidMount() {
     axios.get('some_long_url_with_json_return').then(res => console.log(res.data))
 }`

-don't foget `import axios from 'axios'`
+don't forget `import axios from 'axios'`